osxmidi/LinVst/Tested-VST-Plugins/README.md

 Wine Staging is needed (not just Wine).

-Ignore any warning messages and manipulate/move the Waves Central window into different positions to get past any black window update problems (if selecting a checkbox, move the window to force a window update) and also maybe manipulate the mouse/improvise when selecting plugins to install.
+Ignore any warning messages and manipulate/move the Waves Central window into different positions to get past any black window update problems (if selecting a checkbox, move the window to force a window update or suspend the system to force a window update) and also maybe manipulate the mouse/improvise when selecting plugins to install.

 -------

-older versions info
+Waves older versions info
 {
 Waves Central v11 needs windows powershell which does not currently work.